Domino rules

 Domino 7+7

-This mode is similar to Domino by pairs, but only two players take part.
-Each of them handles the two sets of 7 pieces that would belong to one pair of players.
+This mode is similar to Domino partners, but only two players take part.
+Each of them handles the two sets of 7 tiles that would belong to one pair of players.

 Play by yourself